nfdi4plants/ARC-specification/ARC specification.md

 Each ARC is a directory containing the following elements:

 - *Studies* are collections of material and resources used within the investigation.
-Metadata that describe the charactheristics of material and resources follow the ISA study model.
+Metadata that describe the characteristics of material and resources follow the ISA study model.
 Study-level metadata is stored in [ISA-XLSX](#isa-xlsx-format) format in a file `isa.study.xlsx`, which MUST exist to specify the input material or data resources.
-Resources might include external data (e.g., knowledge files, results files) that need to be included and cannot be referenced due to external limitations.
-Resources described in a study file can be the input for one or multiple assays
-Further details on `isa.study.xlsx` are specified [below](#study-and-metadata).
+Resources MAY include biological materials (e.g. plant samples, analytical standards) created during the current investigation.
+Resources MAY further include external data (e.g., knowledge files, results files) that need to be included and cannot be referenced due to external limitations.
+Resources described in a study file can be the input for one or multiple assays.
+Further details on `isa.study.xlsx` are specified [below](#study-and-resources).
+Resource (descriptor) files MUST be placed in a `resources` subdirectory.

 - *Assays* correspond to outcomes of experimental assays or analytical measurements (in the interpretation of the ISA model) and are treated as immutable data.
 Each assay is a collection of files, together with a corresponding metadata file, stored in a subdirectory of the top-level subdirectory `assays`.
 Assay-level metadata is stored in [ISA-XLSX](#isa-xlsx-format) format in a file `isa.assay.xlsx`, which MUST exist for each assay.
 Further details on `isa.assay.xlsx` are specified [below](#assay-data-and-metadata).
 Assay data files MUST be placed in a `dataset` subdirectory.

 - *Workflows* represent data analysis routines (in the sense of CWL tools and workflows) and are a collection of files, together with a corresponding CWL description, stored in a single directory under the top-level `workflows` subdirectory.
 A per-workflow executable CWL description is stored in `workflow.cwl`, which MUST exist for all ARC workflows.
 Further details on workflow descriptions are given [below](#workflow-description).

-- *Runs* capture data products (i.e., results of computational analysis) derived from assays, other runs, or external data using workflows (located in the aforementioned *Workflows* directory).
+- *Runs* capture data products (i.e., outputs of computational analyses) derived from assays, other runs, or study materials using workflows (located in the aforementioned *workflows* subdirectory).
 Each run is a collection of files, stored in the top-level `runs` subdirectory.
-It MUST be accompanied by a per-run CWL workflow description, stored in `<run_name>.cwl` and further described [below](#run-description).
+It MUST be accompanied by a per-run CWL workflow description, stored in `<run_name>.cwl` as further described [below](#run-description).

-- *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the files `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx-format), which MUST be present.
+- *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the file `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx-format), which MUST be present.
 Furthermore, top-level reproducibility information MUST be provided in the CWL `arc.cwl`, which also MUST exist.

-All other files contained in an ARC (e.g., a `README.txt`, a pre-print PDFs, additional annotation files, etc.) are referred to as *additional payload*, and MAY be located anywhere within the ARC structure.
+All other files contained in an ARC (e.g., a `README.txt`, pre-print PDFs, additional annotation files) are referred to as *additional payload*, and MAY be located anywhere within the ARC structure.
 However, an ARC MUST be [reproducible](#reproducible-arcs) and [publishable](#shareable-and-publishable-arcs) even if these files are deleted.
 Further considerations on additional payload are described [below](#additional-payload).

 Note:

-- Subdirectories and other files in the top-level `assays`, `workflows`, `runs`, and `externals` directories are viewed as additional payload unless they are accompanied by the corresponding mandatory description (`isa.assay.xlsx`, `workflow.cwl`, `run.cwl`, `isa.external.xlsx`) specified below.
+- Subdirectories and other files in the top-level `studies`, `assays`, `workflows`, and `runs` directories are viewed as additional payload unless they are accompanied by the corresponding mandatory description (`isa.study.xlsx`, `isa.assay.xlsx`, `workflow.cwl`, `run.cwl`) specified below.
 This is intended to allow gradual migration from existing data storage schemes to the ARC schema.
 For example, *data files* for an assay may be stored in a subdirectory of `assays/`, but are only identified as an assay of the ARC if metadata is present and complete, including a reference from top-level metadata.

 ### Example ARC structure

 ```
 <top-level directory>
 |   isa.investigation.xlsx